api-platform/docs/distribution/index.md

 you'll got auto-completion for almost everything and awesome quality analysis.

 The API Platform distribution comes with a dummy entity for test purpose: `api/src/Entity/Greeting.php`.
-We will remove it later, but for now, create the related database table:
+We will remove it later, but for now, validate the database table:

-    $ docker-compose exec php bin/console doctrine:schema:create
+    $ docker-compose exec php bin/console doctrine:schema:validate

 The `php` container is where your API app stands.
 Prefixing a command by `docker-compose exec php` allows to execute the given command in this container.
 You may want [to create an alias](http://www.linfo.org/alias.html) to make your life easier.